sudofinn/tailwind-noframework-template/README.md

 # Use
 You can use it with normal html and javascript as a light alternative to using a framework.

-> Simply clone the repo and start building your project !
+> Simply clone the repo , type *npm install* and start building your project !